tanica/FastZendPaginator/README.md

 return $paginator;

-//fixes cache issues with zend 2.2.4 paginator and makes use of Memcached possible
+Fixes cache issues with zend 2.2.4 paginator and makes use of Memcached possible

-//Zend looks for the setTags() method in the original Zend\Paginator\Paginator and fails in \Zend\Cache\Storage\Adapter\Memcached because the method setTags isn't found.
+Zend looks for the setTags() method in the original Zend\Paginator\Paginator and fails in \Zend\Cache\Storage\Adapter\Memcached because the method setTags isn't found.